 By definition, phenotypes are measurable traits that are related to genotypes via a formal mapping function.
 A requirement for a genetic relationship to exist is that two genes must act on the same phenotype; however, the converse, that two genes share a phenotype, does not imply that these genes interact.
 One way to prove genetic interaction is to measure epistasis in a double mutant.
 Epistasis refers to changes in a phenotype that are not additive.
 Epistatic analysis remains an important cornerstone of genetics today Phillips (2008).

 Previous work in S. cerevisiae and D. discoideum using microarrays has shown that transcriptomes contain sufficient information to infer genetic relationships in a simple eukaryote Hughes et al. (2000; Van Driessche et al. 2005).
-Developments in the area of transcriptomics have brought forward new protocols, such as RNA-seq Mortazavi et al. (2008), and have also made important progress towards cheaper sequencing Metzker (2010), better and faster abundance quantification Patro, Mount, and Kingsford (2014; N. L. Bray et al. 2015; Patro, Duggal, and Kingsford 2015) and differential analysis H. J. Pimentel et al. (2016; C. Trapnell et al. 2013).
+Developments in the area of transcriptomics have brought forward new protocols for measuring global gene expression, such as RNA-seq Mortazavi et al. (2008), and have also made important progress towards cheaper sequencing Metzker (2010), better and faster abundance quantification Patro, Mount, and Kingsford (2014; N. L. Bray et al. 2015; Patro, Duggal, and Kingsford 2015) and improved differential analysis H. J. Pimentel et al. (2016; C. Trapnell et al. 2013).
 As a result, RNA-seq has been used to identify key regulatory modules involved in a variety of processes, including T-cell regulation Singer et al. (2016; A. K. Shalek et al. 2013), the C. elegans linker cell migration Schwarz, Kato, and Sternberg (2012), or planarian stem cell maintenance Van Wolfswinkel, Wagner, and Reddien (2014; Scimone et al. 2014).
-However, even in these novel applications, transcriptomes largely serve a descriptive role, and are important for hypothesis generation and target acquisition as opposed to hypothesis testing and model creation.
+However, even in these novel applications, transcriptomes largely serve a descriptive role.

 To investigate the ability of transcriptomes to serve as quantitative phenotypes, we selected mutants in the C. elegans hypoxia pathway for transcriptome sequencing.
 The hypoxia pathway is a conserved pathway that is found in all metazoans Gregg L. Semenza (2012).
-It plays an important role in oxygen and iron homeostasis and in the immune response among others Nizet and Johnson (2009; Ackerman and Gems 2012; N. V. Kirienko et al. 2013), and it is believed to play an important role in cancer appearance and progression, making it an attractive therapeutic target for disease Gregg L Semenza (2003).
-In C. elegans and other systems, HIF-1 is constitutively degraded by a futile cycle that involves hydroxylation by the EGLN1 ortholog EGL-9 , followed by ubiquitination by the von Hippel-Lindau Suppressor 1, VHL-1 Bishop et al. (2004; Shao, Zhang, and Powell-Coffman 2009; Tanimoto et al. 2000; Jaakkola et al. 2001).
-Inhibition of hydroxylation leads to accumulation of activated HIF-1 Bishop et al. (2004).
-Among the known targets of HIF-1 activation are rhy-1 and egl-9.
-Increased RHY-1 activates EGL-9 Shen, Shao, and Powell-Coffman (2006; Dengke K. Ma et al. 2012).
+It plays an important role in oxygen and iron homeostasis and in the immune response among others Nizet and Johnson (2009; Ackerman and Gems 2012; N. V. Kirienko et al. 2013), and it is believed to play an important role in carcinogenesis and cancer progression, making it an attractive therapeutic target for disease Gregg L Semenza (2003).
+Under normoxic conditions, HIF-1 is constitutively degraded by a futile cycle that involves hydroxylation by the EGLN1 ortholog EGL-9 , followed by ubiquitination by the von Hippel-Lindau Suppressor 1, VHL-1 Bishop et al. (2004; Shao, Zhang, and Powell-Coffman 2009; Tanimoto et al. 2000; Jaakkola et al. 2001).
+Inhibition of hydroxylation leads to accumulation of HIF-1 Bishop et al. (2004).
+In C. elegans, egl-9 is known to be positively regulated at the protein level by rhy-1, via inhibition of cysl-2, which is an inhibitor of egl-9 In turn, rhy-1 and egl-9 are known to be induced in a HIF-1 dependent manner.
+Shen, Shao, and Powell-Coffman (2006; Dengke K. Ma et al. 2012).

-Here, we show that transcriptomes contain extremely strong, robust signals that can be used to infer relationships between genes in complex metazoans by reconstructing a the hypoxia pathway in C. elegans using RNA-seq in a blinded manner.
+Here, we show that transcriptomes contain robust signals that are sufficient to reconstruct the hypoxia pathway in C. elegans.
 Our goal is not to generate a high-quality database of hypoxia-related genes, but rather to perform a quantitative genetic analysis analogous to classical genetics.
 Using this experimental setup, we show that various techniques, including pairwise transcriptome comparisons, expression clustering or in silico qPCR can be used to generate a testable model of genetic interactions.
 A complete, interactive version of the analysis is also available at www.wormlabcaltech.github.io/mprsq.

 Results

+Transcriptomes of 4 single mutants, 2 single mutants

 Clustering visualizes epistatic relationships between genes